 I’m often amazed at the way kids can pick up seemingly any new piece of technology and be able to quickly master it.
 My own kids seem to figure out how to work their new smart phone or master a video game—my characters seem to always get knocked off before I can even begin to figure out what is going on—without having to refer to an instruction manual.
-Actually, I’m not sure they even know if one comes in the box most of the time.
+Actually, I’m not sure they even know if one comes in the box most of the time at the end we figured it was easy to keep playing games in the computer where you can use a keyboard and even a warcraft mouse to play.
 Now I know that some of you view having to refer to the instructions as a sign of weakness, or as my marketing guy likes to say, “the last refuge of the truly desperate”.
 I understand this “I’ll just wing it” approach to learning how to use a new app or figuring out how to transfer my iTunes library to my new iPod, but when it comes to data centers I’m not sure I’d recommend such a high risk approach.
+Visit escape games NYC to have fun playing great games.

 By definition data center customers aren’t known for their “devil may care” attitudes toward the operation of their facilities.
 This makes sense.
 They don’t call them mission critical applications for nothing, and everyone knows who is going to get the call when customers start helpfully informing the company that “the server requested is unavailable”.
 Thus, the average data center manager is a big fan of documented processes and procedures.
 In other words, when they get the facility, they’d like an instruction manual as well.